SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 3.md

 ---
-name: 'Answer 3 : Nestea'
+name: 'Answer 3 : As a lioness'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|303|Nestea
+title: quiz|213|As a lioness
 labels: ''
 assignees: ''